moonseer/sneaker-collect/README.md

     - search a common sneaker database to obtain details about sneaker (ie api)
     - use OpenAI GPT-4 Turbo to automatically find sneaker details by SKU
 - View all sneakers in the collection
+    - browse a comprehensive dataset of over 80 sneakers
+    - view detailed information about each sneaker
 - Edit a sneaker in the collection
     - manually update sneaker details
     - automatically update information using OpenAI GPT-4 Turbo by SKU lookup